petercripps/learning-python/README.md

 I've also added links to a few other resources which, whilst not directly Python related, will be useful whilst putting together a Python program using a web frontend and for managing code etc.

+Scroll to the end to get the curriculum I've put together to use these resources.

 ## Tools
 ### Python
 Before you can do anything with Python you need to install it.
 Python is cross-platform (i.e. can run on macOS, Windows, Linux and Docker) and you can download it from [here](https://www.python.org/downloads/).